-- to aggregate multiple data links into a TE link - exchange, correlate, or changeTE link parameters, and - exchange, correlate, or change Interface Ids.
+- to aggregate multiple data links into a logical link (identified by the TNE). - exchange, correlate, or change link parameters, and - exchange, correlate, or change Interface Ids.

 The LinkSummary exchange is defined using the LinkSummary, LinkSummaryAck, and LinkSummaryNack messages (see [LMP] for message formats).